junxit/us-congress-bills-110/metadata.md

 - 2007-02-13 — Introduced in House
 - 2007-02-13 — Introduced in House
 - 2007-02-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-02-14 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-03-01 — Committee Consideration and Mark-up Session Held.
+- 2007-03-01 — Ordered to be Reported by Voice Vote.
+- 2007-05-10 — Placed on the Union Calendar, Calendar No. 85.
+- 2007-05-10 — Reported by the Committee on Transportation.
+H. Rept.
+110-145.
+- 2007-05-10 — Reported by the Committee on Transportation.
+H. Rept.
+110-145.